wayneIBM/vpc-on-classic/errors.md

 * DELETE_PENDING
 * MAINTENANCE_PENDING

-Please delete the load balancer when it is in ACTIVE status.
+Try deleting the load balancer when it is in ACTIVE status.

 ## load_balancer_duplicate_name
 **Message**: Name `<load_balancer_name>` is used by another load balancer instance.
 Please choose a different name.